 MTP/IP applications will transfer data up to the maximum speed of the underlying data path.
-This will be limited by the slowest component of that path, including computing hardware such as hard drives, CPUs, and operating systems.
+This will be limited by the slowest component of that path, including network links, hard drives, CPUs, and operating systems.
 This article provides recommendations for end-point hardware, particularly for ExpeDat and SyncDat servers.

 Many factors affect the speed at which data can be transferred.
 This article focuses on the server-side computing device.
 See the ExpeDat Performance chapter, or the Tech Notes linked to the left, for a more general discussion of performance issues.

-For total network bandwidth of 50 megabits per second or less, almost any modern desktop computer should provide sufficient hardware throughput.
-The guidelines below will still be helpful, but at slower speeds it is more likely that network issues will be the limiting factors in performance.
+For total network bandwidth of 100 megabits per second or less, any modern desktop computer should provide sufficient hardware throughput.
+The guidelines below will still be helpful, but at slower network speeds it is more likely that network issues will be the limiting factors in performance.

 Hard disk drives are particularly vulnerable when multiple files are being accessed at the same time or in rapid succession.
 The read-write head must move back and forth between files, which typically takes 10 milliseconds per round-trip.
 At one gigabit per second, 10 milliseconds represents a delay of 1.25 megabytes of data.
 Because of this seek-time overhead, hard disk drive performance drops off exponentially as the number of concurrent files increases.

 For example, a HDD which supports 500 megabits per second of throughput on a single file, might support only 300 megabits per second for two files (150 each), and only 100 megabits per second for three files (33 each).
 The exact values will vary greatly depending on the drive and filesystem.